Best Weight Benches

 Bounce Nutrition Pre-Workout Gummies are a premium gummy-based pre-workout offering 200 mg of caffeine plus nootropics like Alpha GPC.
 They’re a great choice for those who prioritize clean ingredients and portability, but they may be a bit too strong for caffeine-sensitive folks.

-Bounce as a company began when four friends bonded over their awful experiences with pre-workout powder, stating that dry scooping sucked and they weren’t fans of the short term effects.
-So, they spent two years formulating pre-workout gummies and have since made over 100 batches of non-GMO and gluten-free gummies made in the USA.
+Bounce, as a company, began when four friends bonded over their awful experiences with pre-workout powder, stating that dry scooping sucked and they weren’t fans of the short term effects.
+So, they spent two years formulating pre-workout gummies with a vegan formula (using pectin instead of gelatin to create the gummy texture) and have since made over 100 batches of non-GMO and gluten-free gummies made in the USA.

 Bounce offers three different varieties of vegan pre-workout gummies: Beast Mode, Shred, and Mushroom+ with Beast Mode being the strongest in their lineup, according to Bounce.
 So, naturally, that’s the one we ordered and tried.
-Stephen Sheehan, GGR staff writer and CPT, was a willing candidate and went with the Fruit Punch flavor.
+Stephen Sheehan, GGR Senior Staff Writer and CPT, was a willing candidate and went with the Fruit Punch flavor.

 “I got an energy boost from this that was decent,” Stephen says.
 “But I didn’t get anywhere close to the benefits I’m used to getting from my normal pre-workout supplement.”
 As far as taste, we rated it a 2 out of 5 based on Stephen’s feedback.
 “To be blunt, it’s just not good,” Stephen continues.
 “It tastes really artificial and I’m not on my own in this; a lot of customer reviews have the same complaint.”

-They are decent on price, though, at $1.33 per serving.
-Not the cheapest in the world, but it is an OK formulation for a pre-workout gummy, so we awarded it a 4 out of 5 rating for price.
-Speaking of formulation, we did give a 2 out of 5 rating in that category.
+They are decent on price, though, at $1.70 per serving.
+Not the cheapest in the world, but it is an OK formulation for a pre-workout gummy, so we awarded it a 4-out-of-5 rating for price.

 A container of Bounce Pre-Workout Gummies